azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 Run the bot to see the QnA working, after the intro ask &#39;are you a bot?&#39;.
 If you try slight variations they should work as well, the service will even allow for some mis-spellings.
 Also try one of the nonsense eating spirit animal questions:

 Do I have to kill my spirit animal myself?
 Is my spirit animal tied to my consciousness?
 How can I kill it if it can see what I see?

-If you try any of the intents you created in Luis that won&#39;t work as there is no logic to handle the response, the object you saw when entering the Luis URL in the browser.
+If you try any of the intents you created in Luis that won&#39;t work as there is no logic to handle the response, that being the data object you saw when entering the Luis URL in the browser.

 Add the following code: